What Is a Diminished Value Claim in Texas?

 Texas is a modified comparative fault state, which means that a victim’s recovery is reduced by their percentage of fault, and if a person is more than 50% responsible for an accident, they are barred from recovering anything.
 If the insurance company believes you are partially at fault for the accident, it can affect your potential diminished value claim by either reducing it or denying it altogether.

-At Hartley Law, we ensure that you receive adequate compensation for your injuries and fair reimbursement for your lost property value.
+At Hartley Law, we ensure that drivers receive adequate compensation for their injuries and fair reimbursement for their lost property value.
 In 2021, we were named Litigator of the Year by the American Institute of Trial Lawyers.
 We are not afraid to negotiate or bring your claim to litigation if necessary.
 Contact us today to discuss your options at a free, no-obligation consultation.

 Go Back